Adebayo-Adesegun/Swagger-Customization-/README.md

 # Swagger-Customization
-This project is an Asp.Net core web project that customizes swagger for developers...
+This project is a boiler template to integrate swagger in an Asp.Net core web project.

-It takes in the generated swagger.json link and embeds it within your markup.
+You replace the url in script.js for the generated swagger.json link.

 In this example template, the json link generated for the pet store store official example for swagger was used @https://petstore.swagger.io/v2/swagger.json from @https://petstore.swagger.io/.